marklogic/marklogic-spark-connector/docs/reading-data/documents.md

 doc['Department']
 ```

-## Understanding performance
+## Tuning performance

 The connector mimics the behavior of the [MarkLogic Data Movement SDK](https://docs.marklogic.com/guide/java/data-movement)
 by creating Spark partition readers that are assigned to a specific forest.
 By default, the connector will create
 4 readers per forest.
+Each reader will read URIs and documents in a specific range of URIs at a specific MarkLogic
+server timestamp, ensuring both that every matching document is retrieved and that the same document is never returned
+more than once for a query.

-You can use the `spark.marklogic.read.documents.partitionsPerForest` option to control
+You can use the `spark.marklogic.read.documents.partitionsPerForest` option to control the number of readers.
+You
-the number of readers.
-You should adjust this based on your cluster configuration.
-For example,a default REST API app
+should adjust this based on your cluster configuration.
+For example, a default REST API app server will have 32 server
-server will have 32 server threads and 3 forests per host.
-4 partition readers will thus consume 12 of the 32 server
+threads and 3 forests per host.
+4 partition readers will thus utilize 12 of the 32 server threads.
+If the app server
-threads.
-If the app server is not servicing any other requests, performance will typically be improved by configuring
+is not servicing any other requests, performance will typically be improved by configuring 8 partitions per forest.
-8 partitions per forest.
-Note that the `spark.marklogic.read.numPartitions` option does not have any impact;
+Note that the `spark.marklogic.read.numPartitions` option does not have any impact; that is only used when reading
-that is only used when reading via an Optic query.
+via an Optic query.

 Each partition reader will make one to many calls to MarkLogic to retrieve documents.
 The
 `spark.marklogic.read.batchSize` option controls how many documents will be retrieved in a call.
 The value defaults